artur-sannikov/aarhus-internship-code/README.md

 3. `genes` directory — files `kaloevig_genes.csv`, `loegten_genes.csv`, and `marine_gs_illumina_genes.csv` contain taxonomic information together with quality metrics, abundance, and numbers of protein hits.
 4. `quality` directory — tables with quality information (i.e., completeness, contamination, N50, etc.) for the Kalø Vig and Løgten samples.
 5. `taxonomy` directory — tables with genomic bins included in the phylogenetic tree as well as their related genomes from the [Genome Taxonomy Database](https://gtdb.ecogenomic.org/), release 07-RS207.

+## Envs

+Folder with environment `yml` files to generate environments used in this project.
+The environments are split into analysis categories:

+1. Binning.
+2. Genes — environments for tools related to genomic analyses.
+3. Mapping.
+4. QC and trimming.
+5. Taxonomy.

+To aid the reproducibility, virtually each tool run has its own environment (for example, CheckM runs in environment `binning/checkm.yml`).

+To recreate an environment, use `conda` ([url](https://docs.conda.io/en/latest/)) or `mamba` ([url](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html)):

+`conda env create --name envname --file=environment.yml`